-Upon the closing of our initial public offering, Cheniere received 135,383,831 subordinated units.
-Below is a description of our cash distribution policy regarding common, subordinated and Class B units.
+Upon the closing of our initial public offering, Cheniere received 135.4 million subordinated units.
+On August 2, 2017, the 45.3 million Class B units held by Cheniere Holdings and 100.0 million Class B units held by Blackstone CQP Holdco mandatorily converted into common units in accordance with the terms of our partnership agreement.
+Below is a description of our cash distribution policy regarding common and subordinated units.
 References therein to "unitholders" made in the context of the recipients of quarterly cash distributions refer to our common unitholders and subordinated unitholders.